 Running your own startup means you have to wear a lot of hats—not only will you have to lead development and operations, you’ll also be the head of biz dev as well.
 And when you’re meeting with potential partners, investors, and other interested parties, a great presentation can seal the deal.
 That means selecting a hitch-free video conferencing service.
 WebEx and GoToMeeting have been kings of web conferencing for years—they include screen sharing, chat, and file markup.
-Meanwhile, for in-person meetings, Pico from iDeaUSA is a pint-sized projector that gives a 1800p video with a contrast ratio of 1000:1 for a crystal-clear picture, even on the go.
+Meanwhile, for in-person meetings, Pico Projector from iCodis is a pint-sized projector that gives a 1800p video with a contrast ratio of 1000:1 for a crystal-clear picture, even on the go.

 Marketers for Hire